Your Personal Sim: Pt 4 — Deep Agents (Deep Learning and Natural Intelligence)

 The next chapter in machine intelligence will involve what is called biologically-inspired computing.
 See Floreano & Mattiusi’s Bio-Inspired AI (2008) for a good older overview.
 When we borrow deeply from biology to guide our hardware and software design, we take advantage of the only known methods of making increasingly self-improving technology — the methods that led to our own emergence.
 Like biology itself, bio-inspired methods are mostly bottom-up and self-directed, rather than top-down, human-directed, or engineered.
 A mostly bottom up, and slightly top-down approach is how our own genes work in living systems, as the field of evo-devo biology demonstrates.

+As we’ll see in this series, the science and technologies around deep learning are presently the greatest lever for improving the human condition, as all our science, engineering, and society (think of intelligent agents) will improve greatly as well.
 This post makes a case that a very bottom-up and user-involved approach to agent and sim development, with key roles for open source, open data, modularity, and mass user testing and training, will allow us to make our software and computers more like our biology, and in the process, achieve our best individual and collective futures.

 “Artificial” intelligence (AI) is a good description of where computer intelligence sits today.
 This intelligence is human-constructed, simplistic, and brittle.
 It feels as natural as a building, which can’t adapt beyond its design, and begins decaying as soon as humans stop repairing it.
 A single bit out of place in a configuration file in many current software systems can cause total system failure.
 We program most of today’s computers top-down, using rational, logical, engineered approaches.
 They aren’t yet autopoetic, or capable of self-replication and adaptation.